jvansant/NBA-API/README.md

 # Welcome to Josh and David's Final Project for CS 330, taught by Roman Yasinovskyy
 * In this project, we scrape player and team data from espn.com and compile them into a database
 * We then create an API that returns information from that database in JSON format
+* Last we made an NBA DreamTeam web app that uses our API: https://dream-team-nba.herokuapp.com/

 # API INFO
 * [Player By ID](https://dreamteam330.herokuapp.com/api/v1.0/player/250) - JSON of player data based on id given in url